 Click on the navigation, then scroll to the desired topic.
 Note, not in perfect order.
 New topics added daily.
-Feel free to contact me if you have any questions or seeking information on a specific topic.
+Feel free to contact us. if you have any questions or seeking information on a specific topic.

 Acne is a skin condition that occurs when your hair follicles become clogged with oil and dead skin cells.
 It causes whiteheads, blackheads or pimples.
 Acne is most common among teenagers, though it affects people of all ages.
 Effective acne treatments are available, but acne can be persistent.